Lucky Drawing with Susan Shie. Class information.

 Class Location: on Facebook, in a secret, private group.
 No one but the students and I can access it.

 How to register: Study this page.
-Then sign up for this online class by going to my Facebook event page for Lucky Drawing 172, to register, and clicking on "going," so I know to put you on the class list.
+Then sign up for this online class by going to my Facebook event page for Lucky Drawing 174, to register, and clicking on "going," so I know to put you on the class list.
 On that page, you can look at the "going" list, to see who else has signed up for the class.
-If that sign-up page link won't work fo ryou, call or text me at 330-317-2167, or email me at susanshie@gmail.com, or FB Message me at Susan Shie, and just tell me you want to take the class.
+If that sign-up page link won't work for you, call or text me at 330-317-2167, or email me at susanshie@gmail.com, or FB Message me at Susan Shie, and just tell me you want to take the class.
 I'll need your phone and email.
 I'll put you right into my class list.
 Big thanks!

 Then contact me, to tell me when to expect your payment.
 See contact info above.
 Also, if we're not FB friends already, please send me your friend request to my Susan Shie FB page, because I can't invite you to join the group, unless we're FB friends already.

 Class format: This is a freehand drawing class, taught in a very radical style: guidance and inspiration without how-to's, step-by-steps, or critical judgment.
-The emphasis here is on getting us all to trust our natural way of drawing, and to express our ideas and feelings in our work.
+The emphasis here is on getting us all to trust our natural way of drawing, and to express our ideas and feelings in our own unique ways in our work.
 There’s no need to worry about your drawing being “good enough.”
 Just let it flow out of you, watch it come, and try to not judge it!
 It's your honest work, and that’s what we want!!!!!
 I will never try to get you to correct or improve your work.
 I don't believe in art having rights and wrongs.

 I give two assignments a week, and you can do them all or some, and you don't have to do them in the order I give them in.
 All assignment themes can be done, changed, or ignored.
 Bend them all you want!
 I encourage everyone to take time to give positive comments on all the drawings posted in class, including my work.
 I need positive feedback, just like everyone else does!
 Drawings are done in large, hardbound sketchbooks, with simple freehand drawing supplies.